 |Saturated Fat 2g||9%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 A simple seasoning mix of paprika, cumin, coriander, and turmeric is a great rub for cod.
 This recipe creates a low-fat fish entrée that is perfect for busy families because it can be ready in less than 30 minutes.

-While the recipe is written for true cod (or Pacific cod), the rub can work or almost any other mild-tasting white fish.
-Good choices include tilapia or orange roughy.
-These are the perfect foundation for the spices and if it's not quite spicy enough for you, add a pinch of cayenne pepper to the mix.
+While the recipe is written for true cod (or Pacific cod), the rub can work on almost any other mild-tasting white fish.
+These are the perfect foundation for the spices, and if it's not quite spicy enough for you, add a pinch of cayenne pepper to the mix.

 The fish can be broiled, though you might also like to cook it on the grill.
 How long the fish needs to cook depends on its thickness.
 As a general rule, allow 10 minutes per inch.